ishwarrimal/frontend-interview-preps/JavaScript/JavaScript Advanced/README.md

 });
 ```

-This causes multiple issues in terms of readability, error handnling and scalability, hence we make use of another concept called `promise` to handle such situation.
+This causes multiple issues in terms of readability, error handling and scalability, hence we make use of another concept called `promise` to handle such situation.

 ## Promise